hreyesm/google-forms-automation/README.md

 #### URL

-Due to how Cypress redirects to web pages, the URLs to be included in the file should not be abbreviated.
+Due to how Cypress redirects to web pages, the URL to be included in the JSON file should not be abbreviated.
 A valid URL would be https://docs.google.com/forms/d/e/1FAIpQLSfZOj6_2ryFbvfrzTyCUT6prKCP7blBJpq9SIJnwPFl4X9hRQ/viewform?usp=sf_link, while an invalid one would be https://forms.gle/2vXJ9zTJdR664c9TA.
 Feel free to use the first one to test the script yourself.

 #### Questions

-The format of the questions to be included in the file will vary depending on the content of their respective answers.
+The format of the questions to be included in the file will vary according to the nature of their respective answers.

 - **Short Answer**